 Plus500 also gives users access to a detailed economic calendar and market sentiment gauge, which may be helpful in trading around short-term trends.
 The trading platform does have a market news feed, but it’s not very focused on forex and doesn’t offer a lot of breaking headlines.

 Furthermore, Plus500 offers 24/7 customer service by email and live chat.
 The brokerage is regulated by the UK’s FCA.

 IG has been operating in the UK since 1974 and is one of the biggest forex brokers in the world.

 IG offers several powerful trading tools.
 IG’s proprietary trading platform is easy to use and highly customisable.
 At the same time, it supports complex trade alerts and comes with a set of ready-to-run forex signals.
 IG also gives you access to ProRealTime, a comprehensive trading platform that supports algorithmic trading, forex signals, and custom technical indicators.
 If you’re used to using MetaTrader 4, you have the option to also connect that platform to your IG account.

 IG is also strong when it comes to analysis.
 The broker offers daily trade ideas based on its own signals and research.
 You may also access a detailed market news feed that’s based on Reuters headlines as well as an economic calendar.
 IG also frequently issues internal analyst reports, although these typically focus on stock trading rather than forex trading.

 The main drawback to IG is its pricing structure.
 On its face, IG looks relatively affordable.
 The broker doesn’t charge commissions and the average spread for the EUR/USD trading pair is just 0.6 pips.
 However, IG has very high swap fees, exchange fees, and other fees that quickly increase the cost of trading.
-A $20,000 EUR/USD position with 30:1 leverage costs over $17, compared to just over $8 at eToro.
+A $20,000 EUR/USD position with 30:1 leverage costs over $17.

 Your capital is at risk.